fullmetalbrackets/blog/src/content/blog/solid-explorer-samba-share.md

 ## Transferring files via Solid Explorer

 Transferring files between your Android device and SMB shares is done by using _panes_.
-If you swipe left and right on your phone or tablet's touchscreen, you can navigate to different directories on each.
-Navigate to an SMB share on one pane, and to an internal directory on the other.
+If you swipe left and right on your phone or tablet's touchscreen, you'll switch to a different pane, and you can navigate to different directories on each pane.
+Navigate to an _SMB share_ on one pane, and to one of your device's _internal directories_ on the other pane.

 To transfer between device and share, tap a file and hold for a moment to select it.
 You can tap additional files to select them as well.
-Then tap on the _three dots (...)_ on the bottom menu, then choose **Transfer** from the options.
+Then tap on the **three dots (...)** on the bottom menu, then choose _Transfer_ from the options.

 ![Transferring files in Solid Explorer.](../../img/blog/solidexplorer15.jpg 'Transferring files in Solid Explorer')

-A pop-up will show the destination of the file transfer, tap either **Copy to...** or **Move to...** (which removes it from the source directory) to begin the transfer.
+A pop-up will show the destination of the file transfer, tap either _Copy to..._ or _Move to..._ (which removes it from the source directory) to begin the transfer.

 ![Choosing to copy or move files in Solid Explorer.](../../img/blog/solidexplorer16.jpg 'Choosing to copy or move files in Solid Explorer')

-You'll see a circlular progress bar on the bottom right, when the transfer is done it turns into a _green checkmark_.
+You'll see a circlular progress bar on the bottom right, when the transfer is done it turns into a **green checkmark**.

 ![File transfer in Solid Explorer complete.](../../img/blog/solidexplorer17.jpg 'File transfer in Solid Explorer complete')